 - Support for any IDE and toolchain

-- Any microcontroller is supported
+- Any microcontroller supported

 - No RTOS required

-- Source Code available
+- Source code available

-- Pre-defined standard skins
+- Pre-defined standard skins for widgets

-emWin supports a wide range of image formats, including several emWin specific formats as well as BMP, JPEG, GIF and PNG files.
+emWin supports a wide range of image formats, including several emWin specific formats as well as BMP, JPEG, GIF, and PNG files.

 The recommended and most efficient way to display a bitmap known at compile time is to use one of the emWin specific formats.
-If the application needs to display images not known at compile time, the image needs to be available in a graphic file format supported by emWin.
+If the application needs to display images not known at compile-time, the image needs to be available in a graphic file format supported by emWin.